Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Implementation Details

+The source code of our proposed framework will be made publicly available upon acceptance to facilitate reproducibility and future research.

-\subsubsection{Shape VAE}
+\subsection{Shape VAE}

 Our 3D shape VAE is adapted from the Hunyuan3D-2.1~\cite{hunyuan3d21} architecture.
 The shape encoder processes an input of 32768 points uniformly sampled from the mesh surface, each with its coordinate and normal vector.
 These points are first downsampled to 4096 via Farthest Point Sampling (FPS).
 Subsequently, an 8-layer transformer with 16 attention heads performs subset-fullset cross-attention.
-The resulting 1024-dimensional tokens are then projected into 64-dimensional embeddings for both the mean and variance, producing a VecSet~\cite{zhang20233dshape2vecset} representation of sampled shape latents ${Z}_s \in \mathbb{R}^{L \times d = 4096 \times 64}$.
+The resulting 1024-dimensional tokens are then projected into 64-dimensional embeddings for both the mean and variance, producing a VecSet~\cite{zhang20233dshape2vecset} representation of sampled shape latents $\bm{Z}_s \in \mathbb{R}^{L \times d = 4096 \times 64}$.
 The shape decoder first projects these latents back to 1024-dimensional tokens, which are then processed by a 16-layer, 16-head transformer using self-attention.
 Finally, a query-based cross-attention module and an MLP head decode the tokens into Signed Distance Function (SDF) values.
 We load the pretrained weights from Hunyuan3D-2.1~\cite{hunyuan3d21} and freeze the entire shape VAE during training.

-\subsubsection{Skeleton Encoder}
+\subsection{Skeleton Encoder}

-As introduced in \cref{sec:skeleton} of the main paper, we model a skeleton as a collection of bone cylinders.
-The radius of each cylinder is heuristically set to 25\% of the corresponding bone length, a value we empirically found to provide a stable and expressive representation.
-Afterwards, to generate the skeleton latents, we project the sampled surface points onto these bone cylinders, creating a per-bone point cloud.
-This point cloud is then processed by an encoding network that shares its architecture with the shape encoder.
-This architectural sharing allows for the reuse of the FPS indices from the shape encoder, thereby establishing a dense correspondence between the skeleton and shape latents.
+As introduced in \cref{sec:skeleton}, we represent the underlying skeletal structure as a collection of bone cylinders.
+To ensure a stable and expressive volumetric proxy, the radius of each cylinder is heuristically set to 25\% of its corresponding bone length.
+To generate the skeleton latents, we project the sampled mesh surface points onto these bone cylinders, forming a localized point cloud representation for each bone.
+This point cloud is subsequently processed by a dedicated encoding network that mirrors the architectural design of the main shape encoder.
+Crucially, this symmetrical design enables the direct reuse of the Farthest Point Sampling (FPS) indices extracted during the shape encoding phase.
+By sharing these spatial anchor indices, we explicitly establish a dense, one-to-one spatial correspondence between the encoded skeleton latents and the shape latents, which strictly aligns the structural and geometric conditions in the latent space.

-\subsubsection{Latent Posing Transformer}
+\subsection{Latent Posing Transformer}